Querying CSV / Parquet data over HTTP

 http://localhost:8080/q \

-[email protected] <<EOF
+-d@- <<EOF

 {"query": "

-CREATE EXTERNAL TABLE cambridge_weather (
+CREATE EXTERNAL TABLE my_external_table (

 timestamp TIMESTAMP,